DVLXLWZ/dvlxlwz.github.io/_pages/cv.md

 Education
 ======
-* B.S. in China, Shandong University, 2019 - 2023
+* B.S. in Shandong-China, Shandong University, 2019 - 2023
-* M.S. in Beijing, Academy of Mathematics and System Sciences in CAS, 2023 -
+* M.S. in Beijing-China, Academy of Mathematics and System Sciences in CAS, 2023 - now

 Publications
 ======